An unfortunate series of events involving a magnetic resonance imaging (MRI) machine has led to the death of a man at a hospital in India.

 Rajesh Maruti Maru, a 32-year-old, was thrust into the MRI machine on Saturday while he was visiting an elderly relative at the BYL Nair Charitable Hospital in Mumbai, India.
 As the Hindustan Times reports, the man was apparently told by a junior member of staff to carry a metal cylinder of liquid oxygen into a room containing an MRI machine.

-However, the MRI machine was turned on.
-This caused Maru to be thrust towards it, causing the oxygen tank to rupture and leak.
+Unbeknownst to everyone, the MRI machine was turned on.
+This caused Maru to be suddenly jolted pulled towards the machine, causing the oxygen tank to rupture and leak.
 The man later died after inhaling large amounts of oxygen.
 His body also bled heavily as a result of the accident.